Fix the Fells relies on grants and donations to undertake our work. All donations are appreciated.

 Where does it come from?

-We receive funding from cheque and online donations, through Visitor Giving (which the Lake District Foundation manage for us) and through grants.
-We receive support from the National Trust, Lake District National Park, Friends of the Lake District, BMC, Ramblers and a range of local businesses.
+We also receive funding from individual donations, through Visitor Giving (which the Lake District Foundation manage for us) and through grants.
+We receive support from the National Trust, Lake District National Park, Friends of the Lake District and a range of local businesses.

 How can you help?